huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 ## Digital Physical Security Diagram

-This diagram demonstrates how physical security supports network and cybersecurity by controlling access, monitoring activity, and protecting critical infrastructure.
+This diagram demonstrates how physical security supports network and cybersecurity by controlling access, and monitoring activity.
 Strong physical controls ensure that technical security measures remain effective and trustworthy in a pharmaceutical research environment.

 ## Risk Justification and Priority Controls